Depth-Enhanced Feature Pyramid Network for Occlusion-Aware Verification of Buildings from Oblique Images: Experimental evaluation and analysis

 \subsubsection{Effects of depth information}

 To interpret the characteristic differences between color images and depth images for the roof and fa\c{c}ade areas in buildings and non-buildings, Figure \ref{fig:rgb_dep_compare} depicts some typical patches.
 The roof regions are fairly similar to the demolished remains seen from the nadir perspective, which makes it difficult to distinguish them using the traditional image feature descriptor.
 However, the depth image of the roof is more regular, whilst the distribution of depth information for non-building areas is more random.
 Meanwhile, comparing the fa\c{c}ade images, we find that by performing occlusion detection of the depth information, we can filter out images with complete information for the fa\c{c}ade in the non-occlusion condition.
-The color images of the fa\c{c}ade and demolished fa\c{c}ade also feature a large texture similarity; however, we can observe large differences between their respective depth information images, which could eventually be learned by the CNN.
 Therefore, we infer that depth information can provide a more effective basis for building classification.